 About the Committee on Copyright and other Legal Matters

-CLM was created to advise IFLA and represents the voice of the international library community in copyright and intellectual property concerns.
+CLM was created to advise IFLA and represents the voice of the international library community in copyright and other legal concerns.
 Further CLM is active in issues relating to

-- economic and trade barriers to the acquisition and use of library resources and effective library services
+- Economic and legal barriers to the acquisition and use of library resources and effective library services